 I recommend using thinly sliced pork (or beef) for this dish.
 Cut the slices into bitesize pieces.

-If you can't buy thinly sliced pork or beef where you live, then buy a block of meat and then partially freeze it until firm (not frozen) and thinly slice it using a sharp knife.
-When the meat is half frozen, it's easier to cut it thin without it becoming misshapen.
+If you can’t buy thinly sliced pork or beef where you live, buy a block of meat, partially freeze it until firm (not frozen), and thinly slice it using a sharp knife.
+When the meat is half frozen, it’s easier to cut it thin without becoming misshapen.

-Heat a medium to large pot on a medium heat and once hot, add a drizzle of oil.
+Heat a medium to large pot on medium heat and once hot, add a drizzle of oil.
 Add the meat and seal on both sides.
-Once it's sealed, move straight onto the next step (if you fry the meat for too long it can become tough or dry).
+Once it’s sealed, move straight onto the next step (if you fry the meat for too long, it can become tough or dry).

 If the pot is too big, the broth will evaporate too quickly.
-On the other hand, if the pot is too small, the broth will not be evenly distributed and some of the ingredients might become undercooked.
+On the other hand, if the pot is too small, the broth will not be evenly distributed, and some ingredients might become undercooked.

 Once the meat is sealed on both sides, add the onion and stir fry them for 1 minute.